What is Breast Cancer?

 Each form of cancer has different risk factors that increase a person’s chance of getting a particular disease.

-There are some strong risk factors for breast cancer, like first degree relatives diagnosed with breast cancer, that can’t be changed.
+There are some strong risk factors for breast cancer, like having first degree relatives diagnosed with breast cancer.
 In those cases, women should be talking to their doctor about their risk for breast cancer and screening regularly.

 A person with one or more risk factors for breast cancer may not ever develop the disease but having them does increase the risk.